suiware/walrus-sites-deploy/README.md

 Walrus Sites deployment script which publishes/updates a folder on Walrus Sites.

-Uses the tools provided by [Suibase](https://suibase.io), so no Walrus configs need to be added manually.
+Uses the tools provided by [Suibase](https://suibase.io), so no additional configuration needed.

 ## Features